 IMPORTANT Beginning May 1, 2013, attendance at a minimum 2-hour State Board Approved Hands-on Handcrafted Frame-Fitting Workshop is required of ALL applicants prior to licensure in Florida.
 See Letter To Eye Care Professionals.

 dispensing requires the careful and thoughtful

-Although the Full Discovery and Disclosure Interview, and Frame Fitting Techniques are not the only aspects of what is called Ophthalmic Dispensing, today these are much underrated, even subordinated skills.
-The Frame Fitting skill set, which can be acquired only through direct, practical experience, must include 1) Visual and tactile, touch and feel, hands-on assessment of the eyewear in-place, on the face, 2) Basic Frame Alignment, i.e., correcting the most obvious misalignments, and 3) Application of more Subtle Frame and Temple Adjustments, i.e., the personalized, handcrafted, multi-dimensional adaptations such as form-fittng the temple-ends relative to the skull and mastoid complex, and then 90 degrees relative to the ears, are the most important considerations for long term visual comfort and wearability.
+Although the Full Discovery and Disclosure Interview, and Frame-Fitting Techniques are not the only aspects of what is called Ophthalmic Dispensing, today these are much underrated, even subordinated skills.
+The Frame-Fitting skill set, which can be acquired only through direct, practical experience, must include 1) Visual and tactile, touch and feel, hands-on assessment of the eyewear in-place, on the face, 2) Basic Frame Alignment, i.e., correcting the most obvious misalignments, and 3) Application of more Subtle Frame and Temple Adjustments, i.e., the personalized, handcrafted, multi-dimensional adaptations such as form-fittng the temple-ends relative to the skull and mastoid complex, and then 90 degrees relative to the ears, are the most important considerations for long term visual comfort and wearability.
 Not only is a poorly fitted frame likely to cause discomfort and inconvenience to the Patient, but in cases of higher lens powers and high astigmatic corrections it can even adversely effect the prescription, thus creating additional visual issues.
 See example above.
+See Shift Happens.

 Upon completion of this workshop the Eye Care Professional will: